jeyabalajis/aws-certified-sa-pro-notes/docs/deployment/elastic_bean_stalk.md

 - Elastic Beanstalk also supports deployment versioning.
 - It maintains a copy of older deployments so that it is easy for the developer to rollback any changes made on the application.
+- Elastic Beanstalk is best suited for running web applications that are developed with Java, .NET, PHP, Node.js, Python, Ruby, Go, and Docker.

 ## CloudFormation vs BeanStalk